Kansas Day at the Museum 2014

 Kansas became a state on January 29, 1861!
 Join us as we explore the rich heritage of Kansas and commemorate its 153rd birthday!

 The special exhibit, "Speaking of Quilts: Voices from the Collection and the Community," features timeless beauties to contemporary art quilts from the museum collections and generous lenders.
-Kansas Day visitors can explore they explore the creativity and skill of Kansans in the exhibit and then speak with other Kansas artisans demonstrating throughout the museum galleries.
+Kansas Day visitors can explore the creativity and skill of Kansans in the exhibit and then speak with other Kansas artisans demonstrating throughout the museum galleries.

 Kansas Day at the Museum features:

 - "Speaking of Quilts: Voices from the Collection and the Community" exhibit

 - Demonstrations of historic crafts and skills

 Advance registration is requested for groups of 10 or more.

 - Registration form.
 Please complete the form and submit it by email, fax or mail.

 - Contact us by phone at 785-272-8681, ext.
 415; or firstname.lastname@example.org

 - Map of the Event